WebAssembly/spec/spectec/doc/Language.md

 If reduction does not yield a specific enough term to decide equivalence or reduce a family constructor where necessary, then type checking may fail.

+Reduction also includes the application of possibly recursive [functions](#functions), which is not guaranteed to terminate.

 ### Variable Declarations